The Paleo Diet for Beginners

 Gather all the "no" foods on the paleo diet food list—grains, cereal, vegetable oils, beans, yogurt, cheese, milk, packaged foods, you get it—and toss them.
 Doing it all at once has an advantage.
 "It's easier to avoid temptation if it's not there," says Nell Stephenson, author of Paleoista, Gain Energy, Get Lean and Feel Fabulous with the Diet You Were Born to Eat.

-But if you prefer to baby-step your way, that works too.
+But if you prefer to baby-step your way into the paleo diet, that works too.
 Perhaps you cut out dairy the first week, eliminate refined grains during week two, skip all grains the next week, and so on until you're following a paleo diet.
 Either way, be sure to restock your kitchen with whole foods so you have plenty to work with to design a paleo diet for beginners meal plan.

 Pinpoint your motivation.